tilden/tilden.github.io/projects/restaurant_management.md

 ## Conclusions and Future Work

 In the end, our team had delivered hundreds of pages of wireframes depicting a redesigned system.
-Aspects of the redesign are slowly filtering their way into the current version of the restaurant management product and other products; the labor scheduler as pictured above was implemented in full.
+Aspects of the redesign are currently filtering their way into the restaurant management product and other products; the labor scheduler as pictured above was implemented in full, and with each day more components based on the design document are implemented.

-Farther in the future, the full system as envisioned will be implemented.